A Saint Who Levels Up Through Necromancy

 The Minoans worshipped the Titans.

-The race of gods that gave rise to the word ‘Titan,’ the byword for giants.
+The Titans were the very race of gods from whom the word ‘Titan,’ that byword for giants, took its name.

-A term for Constellations who lost their starlight and fell into ruin within the myths.
+They were called Fallen Constellations, the ones who had lost their starlight and gone to ruin within the myths.

-Titans like Themis, goddess of justice, and Helios, the sun god, who acknowledged Olympus’s victory and entered their service, are still active as Constellations even now.
+Not every Titan god had lost their glory.
+The likes of Themis, goddess of justice, and Helios the sun god, who bowed to Olympus’s victory and entered its service, still moved through the world as Constellations even now.

 The owner of this watch is different.

-A method for receiving a Constellation’s revelation in a place other than the Pantheon and the Tower of Babel.
+It was a way to receive a Constellation’s revelation somewhere other than the Pantheon or the Tower of Babel.
+And that way was…

 “…to use a Relic as the medium.”